The Ultimate Guide to Buying an RV: Tips, Costs, and Must-Know Advice

 SO YOU'RE THINKING OF Buying an RV

 Once you know what type of RV you want and how much you’re willing to spend, it’s time to start shopping.
-There are several places where you can buy an RV, each with its own advantages.
+There are several places where you can buy an RV, each with its own advantages and challenges.

 Dealerships: